DataShades/ckanext-theming/README.md

 Traditional CKAN Theme Implementation

- - Uses template inheritance with base templates (_base.html, _page.html)
+ - Uses snippets for complex widgets
- - Contains inline HTML with CSS framework-specific classes directly in templates
+ - Majority of UI elements is implemented directly as template code with HTML
- - Form macros and UI elements are implemented directly as template code with HTML
+ - Contains framework-specific HTML with CSS classes directly in templates
- - Example: Input elements have direct Bootstrap classes embedded in the macro
+ - Example: Input macros are called with Bootstrap classes as parameters

-ckanext-theming Macro-Based Approach
+Suggested macro-based approach

  - Creates a collection of UI macros that abstract the underlying CSS framework
- - Developers use semantic calls like {{ ui.button("Click Me", style="primary") }} instead of writing HTML
+ - Developers use semantic calls like `{{ ui.button("Click Me", style="primary") }}` instead of writing HTML
  - Different themes can implement the same macros with different CSS frameworks (Bootstrap 5, Tailwind, Bulma, Pico CSS, etc.)
  - The theme system allows switching between completely different CSS frameworks by changing one configuration